baltricks/my-ml-learning-blog/_posts/2021-01-05-first-image-classifier.md

 ---

 # Which problem to solve
-For my very first practice I followed the book I'm working with (*Deep Learning for Coders with fastai and PyTorch: AI Applications Without a PhD* by Jeremy Howard & Sylvain Gugger) and choose a bear image classifier as my first objective.
+For my very first practice I followed the book I'm working with (*Deep Learning for Coders with fastai and PyTorch: AI Applications Without a PhD* by Jeremy Howard & Sylvain Gugger) and choose the **bear image classifier** as my first objective.

 Other ideas I had were image classifiers for birds or clouds.

 # The input data